-Adults, children and adolescents with a body weight of 45 kg or over: The total dose is 1500 mg, administered as 500 mg once daily for 3 days.
+The total dose is 1500 mg, administered as 500 mg once daily for 3 days.
 Alternatively, the same total dose (1500 mg) can be administered in a period of 5 days, 500 mg on the first day and 250 mg on day 2 to 5.

-In the case of uncomplicated Chlamydia trachomatis urethritis and cervicitis, the dosage is 1000 mg as a single oral dose.
+In the case of uncomplicated Chlamydia trachomatis urethritis and cervicitis the dosage

-Children and adolescents with a body weight below 45 kg: Azithromycin are not suitable for patients under 45 kg body weight.
+Children and adolescents with a body weight under 45 kg

+Azithromycin tablets are not suitable for patients under 45 kg body weight.
 Other dosage forms are available for this group of patients.

+Elderly Patients

-Elderly patients: For elderly patients the same dose as for adults can be applied.
+For elderly patients the same dose as for adults can be applied.
 Since elderly patients can be patients with ongoing proarrhythmic conditions a particular caution is recommended due to the risk of developing cardiac arrhythmia and torsades de pointes.

-Patients with renal impairment: Dose adjustment is not required in patients with mild to moderate renal impairment (GFR 10-80 ml/min).
+Patients with renal impairment

+Dose adjustment is not required in patients with mild to moderate renal impairment

+(GFR 10-80 ml/min)

-Patients with hepatic impairment: Dose adjustment is not required for patients with mild to moderate hepatic dysfunction
+Patients with hepatic impairment

+Dose adjustment is not required for patients with mild to moderate hepatic dysfunction.